-This promises to be a special experience as we visit in the Patagonian winter.
-With luck we’ll have pumas, guanacos and rheas in the snow!
+Photographing the pumas and peaks of Patagonia is already one of my favorite tours, but it promises to be special experience due to the season.
+With luck we’ll have pumas, guanacos and rheas in the snow! ~

-We’ll also focus on doing landscapes of the rugged snow-capped peaks & open grasslands within these dramatic environs.
+We’ll also focus on doing landscapes of the rugged snow.

 We photograph WILD, free-ranging animals — not captive cats, not game farm animals; the real deal in their authentic habitat.

 We’ll be in the Southern Hemisphere in winter, which should make for some good landscape shots.
 But this place is gorgeous no matter when you visit!

 The pumas are the main focus, but there are also photogenic guanacos, rheas, flamingos, and the near-threatened Andean condor.
 And we never know what other wildlife we might see.

 The days will be short in the winter, so we will be out from dawn to dusk with lunch in the field.
 The last day will feature a special visit to an Andean condor roost on our way back to Punta Arenas.

 PLEASE NOTE: This is an estimated schedule and we’ll do our best to stick to this itinerary, but certain conditions may necessitate changes.
 Good photographic experiences and plenty of chances to view wildlife will be our goals at all times.

 Arrive Punta Arenas.
 Welcome dinner and overnight in a hotel in town.

 Depart after breakfast for Torres del Paine.
 Lunch at the hotel and begin prowling for pumas.